TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 ##### Change Upload Policy Settings
 You can set object name-based upload policies for containers using the `X-Container-Object-Deny-Extension-Policy, X-Container-Object-Deny-Keyword-Policy, X-Container-Object-Allow-Extension-Policy`, and `X-Container-Object-Allow-Keyword-Policy` headers.
 Upload policy settings allow you to restrict or prevent objects from being uploaded that contain certain extensions or keywords in their names.

 The upload policy applies to objects that are uploaded after the policy is set.
 For objects that include a path, the object name without the path is applied to the policy.
-All upload policy headers can contain multiple rules using the `,` separator, and each rule must be URL-encoded (percent-encoded).
-Each rule, except for the separator `,`must be URL-encoded (percent-encoded).
+All upload policy headers can contain multiple rules using the `,` separator.
+Each rule, except for the separator `,` must be URL-encoded (percent-encoded).
 Extension rules check for file extensions, and filename rules check for inclusion in object names.
 Extension rules must be entered without the `.`For example, to enter the txt extension, enter `only txt`, not `.txt`.

 Upload policies can't use whitelists and blacklists at the same time.
 If you request to set both properties, you'll receive a failure response.